ehmicky/dev-tasks/README.md

 Release a new patch/minor/major version on npm and GitHub using [`release-it`](https://github.com/webpro/release-it).

-`npm publish` must also be performed locally.
+`npm publish` must be performed locally afterwards.

 Only the repository owner can perform these tasks.